 By 1938, his career was floundering.
 He insisted on recording Cole Porter’s Begin the Beguine to a skeptical RCA producer.
 The producer said it was a song ‘nobody could remember from beginning to end.’
-He put it on the B side of Indian Love Call.
+He then put it on the B side of Indian Love Call.

-Shaw’s Begin the Beguine not only defined the Swing era, it sold millions of copies, more than any instrumental recording in history.
+Shaw’s Begin the Beguine not only defined the Swing Era, it sold millions of copies, more than any instrumental recording in history.

 (Watch Artie Shaw and his Orchestra play Begin the Beguine here.)

 Cole Porter – who lived in New Haven while attending Yale – said the secret to hit music was to write Jewish songs.
 Begin the Beguine, like many of Porter’s hits, has an unmistakable eastern Mediterranean, minor key melody.

 Artie Shaw then went on to become the most popular bandleader of the Swing Era, selling more than 100 million recordings.
 But his extraordinary musical career was overshadowed by the women in his life.
 He married eight different wives, including Lana Turner and Ava Gardner, dated Judy Garland and hired Billie Holiday as a vocalist.
 Holiday quit during a tour of the South because she couldn’t stand the audience hostility.
 Shaw also hired Buddy Rich, Mel Torme and Ray Conniff.